 The current public housing stock is in very good condition as indicated by recent inspections scores and high occupancy rates.
-The most prevalent need is a new elevator for Taylor Street Plaza, the largest public housing property in the City.
-This project is currently in progress and is expected to finish before the end of the first quarter of 2020.
-The HA is also evaluating expanding a current property and is evaluating new development options to increase the stock of public housing.
+The highest priority need is a new elevator for Taylor Street Plaza, the largest public housing property in the City.
+This project is currently in progress and is expected to be completed before the end of the first quarter of 2020.
+The HA is also investigating the possibility of expanding a current property and is evaluating new development options as a means to increase the stock of public housing.